THE ONLY GUIDE TO EMPOWER YOU ABOUT LIFE WITH A CHRONIC CONDITION

 Let me explain the link to your chronic illness

-When you first hear the terrifying news that you have an incurable but not terminal illness, your powerful imagination enslaves you.
+When you first hear the terrifying news that you have an incurable but not a terminal illness, your powerful imagination enslaves you.
 It is the sports car that takes you on a crazy high-speed ride from one catastrophe to another.

 This is where journaling plays a vital role.
 It gives you the chance to spew out your uncensored fears.